DarthVA28/VMC-Machine/README.md

 ---
 ## **Operational Semantics**
-The operational semantics of the While programming language have been implemented as specified in the Assignment 4.
-For reference, these have been provided below:
+The operational semantics of the While programming language have been provided below:
 ```
 Rule
 1  <V, M, m.C> −→ <m.V, M, C>